 The Best Time to Do This: All year

-4. Go snorkeling or diving between the tectonic plates in the Silfra Fissure
+4. Go snorkelling or diving between the tectonic plates in the Silfra Fissure

 Divers from all over the world travel to Iceland just to experience the beauty of Silfra Fissure.
 Not only is Silfra unique for its location between two continental plates, but it has the clearest fresh water and the greatest underwater visibility in the world.
 It’s no wonder that Silfra is on the bucket list of so many divers!